-- (1) Part II of the exam, worth approximately one-third of the total exam grade, will require a written response.
+- (1) Part II of the exam, worth one-half of the total exam grade, will require a written response.
 This part of the exam will consist of one or more open-ended questions calling for a written essay response to a hypothetical fact pattern. - (2) Part II of the exam will be limited in subject-matter scope.
 That is, Part II will not be comprehensive in subject matter across the entire course. - (3) Part II will be administered on an open-book basis.
 You may bring with you any paper-based notes and books you like.
 But no electronic or interactive resources (such as a tablet computer, smart phone, etc.) may be used or referenced.
-You may, of course, use a laptop to write your exam in accordance with applicable policies, but you may not reference files stored thereon during the examination session. - (4) The total duration of Part II will be one hour and fifteen minutes (11⁄2 hours), divided up as follows: (1) a Reading-Outlining Period ("RO Period") of 30 minutes, and (2) an Exam-Writing Period ("EW Period") of 45 minutes. - (5) You may use the RO Period to read the exam booklet (that is, the facts and the question or questions), to take notes, to reference your outlines or books, and to outline your response on scratch paper.
+[You may use a tablet computer (e.g., iPad), if it is functioning as a laptop and is running exam software in accordance with applicable policies.
+See §11 of this Exam Prospectus.]
+You may, of course, use a laptop to write your exam in accordance with applicable policies, but you may not reference files stored thereon during the examination session. - (4) I anticipate that the total duration of Part II will be two hours (2 hours), divided up as follows: (1) a Reading-Outlining Period ("RO Period") of 30 minutes, and (2) an Exam-Writing Period ("EW Period") of 90 minutes.

+- (5) You may use the RO Period to read the exam booklet (that is, the facts and the question or questions), to take notes, to reference your outlines or books, and to outline your response on scratch paper.
 During the RO Period you may not begin recording the response upon which you will be graded.
-That is, if you are taking the exam on computer, you may not type any characters at all into the exam response file on your computer during the RO Period; and if you are taking the exam by handwriting, you may not make any mark in a blue book (that is, an exam-response booklet, which has sometimes been labeled as a "green book") during the RO Period. - (6) During the EW Period you are permitted to write your response.
-For the avoidance of doubt, it is acknowledged that during the EW Period you may also continue to do what is allowed during the RO Period (e.g., to refer back to the exam booklet, reference your notes and books, etc.), including notes you created during the RO Period.

-- (7) Being able to write in a concise, focused, and organized manner is extremely important for the practice of lawyering, and it is important for the bar exam as well.
-Thus, a factor in grading Part II will be concision, focus, and organization in your written response. - (8) You will have the choice of typing or handwriting your response to Part II.
-The typing of exams will be in accordance with the School's policy for the use of computers to write exams. - (9) I do not re-use essay questions. - 10-3.
+That is, if you are taking the exam on computer, you may not type any characters at all into the exam response file on your computer during the RO Period; and if you are taking the exam by handwriting, you may not make any mark in a blue book (that is, an exam-response booklet, which in some places is sometimes labeled a "green book") during the RO Period. - (6) During the EW Period you are permitted to write your response.
+For the avoidance of doubt, it is acknowledged that during the EW Period you may also continue to do what is allowed during the RO Period (e.g., to refer back to the exam booklet, reference your notes and books, etc.), including notes you created during the RO Period. - (7) Being able to write in a concise, focused, and organized manner is extremely important for the practice of lawyering, and it is important for the bar exam as well.
+Thus, a factor in grading Part II will be concision, focus, and organization in your written response. - (8) I anticipate that you will have the choice of typing or handwriting your response to Part II.
+The typing of exams will be in accordance with any applicable policy for the use of computers to write exams. - (9) I do not re-use essay questions. - 10-3.
 Toward the end of the semester, I may release an exam prospectus that provides additional information about the exam and how I recommend preparing. - 10-4.
-My old exams should be quite useful to you in studying for and thinking about this semester's exam.
-You will find old exams in my Exam Archive, which is publicly accessible online.
-You will find a link on ericejohnson.com (or use the direct URL: http://ericejohnson.com/exam_archive/).
+Materials set aside in my Exam Archive should be quite useful to you in studying for your exam.
+The Exam Archive is publicly accessible online.
+There is a link on ericejohnson.com, or you can use the direct URL: http://ericejohnson.com/exam_archive/.